 In 2019 we helped to provide a sewing machine for each of the five refuges and our members attend regularly to demonstrate sewing skills.
 This enables the women to learn skills which are useful to them on a personal basis and may also have the potential to provide a livelihood.

-More recently we have donated furnishings for women moving out of refuges into their own properties, purchased a range of activities for children resident in the refuges, and have provided face masks.
+More recently we have donated furnishings for women moving out of refuges into their own properties, purchased a range of activities for children resident in the refuges, and provided face masks during the pandemic.

 MODERN DAY SLAVERY (MDS)

 S I Manchester has been a member of the Greater Manchester MDS Forum since 2017 after being asked to become involved by S I Poole following their involvement with the Purple Teardrop Campaign.
 It is a multi-agency group which brings organisations together to raise awareness and tackle the issues of modern day slavery.
 Members attend quarterly meetings of the forum as well as relevant conferences and exhibitions.